The year that everything changed. Blackcurrant Tango "St George" launched and for a breif moment, I sat very near the top of the advertising world.

 In February 1996, Campaign did a feature on Jim Bolton and me.
 Integration was the new buzzword and they believed that we embodied the '360 degree thinking' that true integration involved.
 Basically it was digital before digital was invented.

-Pot Noodle: 'Keith'
+Pot Noodle: Keith

-Tango: 'Millionaire' trade ad
+Tango: Millionaire trade ad

-If you want to tell the trade to stock your product, why not slap a pack shot in the mag they all read?
+If you want to tell the trade to stock your product, why not slap a pack shot in the mag which they all read?
 Because it's too easy, that's why.
 Instead, take a shopkeeper, bling him up, put him on the cover of his own magazine, then shoot him in his shop holding the magazine with some of your product in the background.
 On hindsight, we should have had the wealthy guy holding a mag with his "before" pic on the cover.
 Duh.
 We were probably drunk.
 Created for HHCL with Jim Bolton

 RED CARD: Chelmsford Sponsorship

 Britvic came to us with a blank sheet of paper - or to be exact a blank can of energy drink.
 We named it RED CARD, gave it a football theme and sponsored Britvic's local club, Chelmsford FC.
-The idea was that they were so bad that they needed all the help they could get.
+The idea was that CFC were so bad that they needed all the help they could get.
 The attitude in the posters is because of the product name and how the players feel invincible thanks to the drink.
-It also gave us a chance to bash Man UTD.
-Created with Jim Bolton.
+It also gave us a chance to bash Man U. Created with Jim Bolton.

 Back in 1996 there was no ambient, experiential or digital to speak of.
 Giving away bank cards with six packs of Tango was revolutionary.
 The user had 3 attempts to guess the PIN and access £100,000.
 A medical student guessed it correctly, stayed awake for four days and cleared out £80k in £250 instalments.